-TeamStaff accounts for income taxes in accordance with the "liability" method, whereby deferred tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities, using enacted tax rates in effect for the year in which the differences are expected to reverse.
+DLH accounts for income taxes in accordance with the "liability" method, whereby deferred tax assets and liabilities are determined based on the difference between the financial statement and tax bases of assets and liabilities, using enacted tax rates in effect for the year in which the differences are expected to reverse.
 Deferred tax assets are reflected on the consolidated balance sheet when it is determined that it is more likely than not that the asset will be realized.
 This guidance also requires that deferred tax assets be reduced by a valuation allowance if it is more likely than not that some or all of the deferred tax asset will not be realized.
-At September 30, 2012 and 2011, the Company recorded a 100% valuation allowance against its net deferred tax assets (See Note 5).
+At September 30, 2013 and 2012, the Company did not record a tax benefit for NOLs and other deferred tax assets.
+(See Note 4 to Consolidated Financial Statements contained in this Annual Report on Form 10-K).